Implementing Enterprise AI in 2026: Objectives, Constraints, Principles

 Resilience

-- Detect problems early and spike resources when there is an issue
+- Detect problems early and redirect resources when there is an issue

 - Reduce institutional memory loss and key-person risk